AikidoSec/firewall-python/.github/CONTRIBUTING.md

-# Contributing to Aikido Security's firewall for Python
+# Contributing to Aikido Zen for Python 3

 First off, thanks for taking the time to contribute! ❤️